-Eastern Breithorn lies in the middle of this long ridge; it’s separated to the right from Punta 4106, or Eastern Breithorn Twin, by an unnamed iced saddle at 4055 m. and to the left from Central Breithorn by a deep notch named Finestra del Breithorn (Breithorn Window) m.
+Eastern Breithorn lies in the middle of this long ridge; to the right it’s separated from Punta 4106 - or Eastern Breithorn Twin - by an unnamed iced saddle at 4055 m. and to the left from Central Breithorn by a deep notch named Finestra del Breithorn (Breithorn Window) m.
 4014.

 Eastern Breithorn normal route can be climbed directly from Testa Grigia or alternatively, for a better acclimatisation, spending one night at Rossi-Volante Bivouac m.
 3750, situated nearby Schwarztor (Porta Nera or Black Door) m.
 3734, a snow saddle connecting the great Verra Glacier on the South side with the Schwarzegletscher on the North side.
 A sharp and very long ridge starts from the summit towards North; on this mighty ridge runs the magnificent and challenging Young ridge, one of the best classic routes of Monte Rosa massif.

 The best starting point are Breuil-Cervinia (Valtournenche Valley, Italian side) or Zermatt (Swiss side).

 GETTING TO BREUIL-CERVINIA.
 Breuil-Cervinia is situated at the end of Valtournenche Valley.